likhithasree2/FitMe360-VirtualTryOn-using-CVZone/README.md

 # FitMe360 Virtual Try-On App

 Experience a virtual fitting room with the FitMe360 Virtual Try-On App!
-This application allows users to try on different shirts in real-time using their webcam.
+This application allows users to try on different shirts in real time using their webcam.

 ## Features